-6.2.3 Where 5 consecutive days or more holiday is taken without the Headteacher's authorisation, cases will be referred to the Local Authority for the issuing of a Penalty Notice (fine).
+6.2.3 Where 10 consecutive sessions or more holiday is taken without the Headteacher's authorisation, cases will be referred to the Local Authority for the issuing of a Penalty Notice (fine).

-6.2.4 If the Local Authority takes action, an initial fixed penalty notice of £60 is issued to each parent/carer for each child.
-The monies collected do not go to the School.
+6.2.4 If the Local Authority takes action, an initial fixed penalty notice (FPN) of £60 is issued to each parent/carer for each child.
+The monies collected do not go to the school.
+If the fixed penalty notice (FPN) is not paid, the Local Authority may prosecute.